-Instead, consider working with a payroll factoring company to get the funds you need fast.
+Instead, consider working with a payroll factoring company to get the funds you need fast through payroll financing options.
 Payroll factoring is quick and easy, and doesn’t require the lengthy business or financial reviews of traditional financing.
 A payroll factoring company works with you to get you the short-term cash you need to cover payroll by allowing you to immediately sell your accounts receivable invoices.
 This allows you to preserve working capital that can be put toward growing your business.

 In addition, some payroll factoring companies offer full-service factoring, which provides additional services such as cutting paychecks, printing invoices, filing payroll taxes and other tax and payroll duties that could reduce your overhead expenses.

-Make sure your funding relationship is dependable and your payroll factoring partner will address the cash flow concerns that keep you up at night.
-While there are benefits to having a good working relationship with a traditional lender, payroll factoring companies understand the unique needs of staffing firms like yours and can provide the services you need, when you need them, to free up thecapital necessary to grow your business.
+Make sure your funding relationship is dependable and that your payroll factoring partner will address the cash flow concerns that keep you up at night.
+While there are benefits to having a good working relationship with a traditional lender, payroll factoring companies understand the unique needs of staffing firms like yours and can provide the payroll financing services you need, when you need them, to free up the capital necessary to grow your business.

 If this sounds like a good idea and strategy to you, we should talk.
 TemPay has the know-how and experience to offer sound payroll financing options to keep your staffing firm going and growing.
 Starting an agency?
 We can help there too.
 See our info on starting a temp firm and read FAQs on payroll financing options.
 Ready to engage with TemPay?
 Please contact us here.
 You can apply for payroll financing with us on this page of our website.